-History is preserved and exhibited at museums all across the state.
-They’re a great way to learn about the past and appreciate the present.
+Colorado’s history and beyond are preserved and exhibited at museums all across the state.
+They’re a great way to learn about the past while appreciating the present.
 Colorado has all types of museums, from world-class art galleries to historic cliff dwellings.
-Read our museums blog.

 Museums in Colorado